-It is well known that excessive alcohol use can lead to a number of health problems.
-However, a moderate amount of alcohol can actually be a beneficial component of an anti-inflammatory diet!
+People know that excessive alcohol use can lead to several health problems.
+However, a moderate amount of alcohol can benefit an anti-inflammatory diet!

-- A recent study conducted by a group of German and American researchers proved that beer consumption helps reduce post-marathon muscle inflammation and respiratory illness.
-The beer drinkers among the runners were significantly less likely to suffer from upper-respiratory infection and had 20-32% lower markers for inflammation compared to the placebo group.
+- A group of German and American researchers conducted a recent study that proved that beer consumption helps reduce post-marathon muscle inflammation and respiratory illness.
+The beer drinkers among the runners were significantly less likely to suffer from upper-respiratory infection and had 20-32% lower markers for inflammation than the placebo group.
 The reason?
-Well, apparently, wheat beer contains various types of polyphenols — antioxidant chemicals which help to down-regulate genes related to turning on inflammation.
+Well, wheat beer contains various polyphenols — antioxidant chemicals which help down-regulate genes related to turning on inflammation.

 - Another study in Arthritis & Rheumatology found that women who reported moderate alcohol consumption (roughly one drink a day) had a 22% decreased risk of developing rheumatoid arthritis (a chronic inflammatory condition) compared to women who don’t drink.
 Women who drank beer 2-4 times a week had a 31% decreased risk compared with those who never drank beer.

-So, apparently, moderate alcohol consumption can do you good in some cases; studies also find that compared with nondrinkers, those who consume a moderate amount of alcohol have lower all-cause and coronary heart disease mortality, along with the reduced risk of inflammatory conditions.
+Studies also find that compared with nondrinkers, those who consume moderate alcohol have lower all-cause and coronary heart disease mortality and a reduced risk of inflammatory conditions.
+So, moderate alcohol consumption can do you good in some cases.
 However:

-The data clearly shows that heavy drinkers have an increased risk of mortality from cancer, liver damage, and coronary heart disease.
+The data clearly shows that heavy drinkers have an increased mortality risk from cancer, liver damage, and coronary heart disease.

 - Beer: 12 fluid ounces (355 milliliters)